HivanA98/DataScience-BinarAcademy/README.md

     - Accuracy from: 0.8445454545454545 --> 0.8463636363636363.
 Note:
  - The improvement ran without any deterioration of each traning sesion, so it's awesome and perfect improvment.
  ##

+ V.0.0.4
+ 3 June 2024
+Combinations from member team in to one repository, Where it's include Neural Network, LSTM, Flask and Swagger, and the PPT for presentation.

+The source is here: https://github.com/Ridzan12/24001074-18-Team_4-Analisis_Data_berdasarkan_Sentimen-Platinum

+##
 Library: